 - completion of a particular form

-Recently Getresponse launched a new Beta version of their new autoresponder functionality, called 'Marketing Automation.'
-This allows you to create automation workflows using a drag and drop builder - you basically set up an 'automation flowchart' that instructs Getresponse what to do if a user opens a particular offer, clicks on a certain link etc.
+Recently Getresponse launched a new version of their new autoresponder functionality, called 'Marketing Automation.'
+This allows you to create automation workflows using a drag and drop builder - you basically set up an 'automation flowchart' that instructs Getresponse what to do if a user opens a particular offer, clicks on a certain link etc. This kind of functionality goes way beyond what's traditionally been on offer from autoresponders, and allows you to create a user journey that can be customised to the nth degree.

 Getresponse offers some very comprehensive analytics and reporting options.
 You get all the basics of course - open rate, click-through, unsubscribe rates and so on - but in addition to that there are some very nifty features that are worth a particular mention, namely: